 It is hard to beat the convenience of a credit card for purchases, but does that same convenience make it worth paying your taxes by credit card?
 It might, but that depends on several factors involving money and time.
 "Your credit card is usually a high-interest option, but it is an option," opines Betterment Head of Tax Eric Bronnenkant.

 - Fees – By law, the IRS cannot pay credit card transaction fees.
 As a result, credit card payments to the IRS are handled through secure third parties approved by the agency.
-See http://www.irs.gov/uac/Pay-Taxes-by-Credit-or-Debit-Card for a list of the approved payment processors and their fees.
+See the IRS website for a list of the approved payment processors and their fees.

 Credit card fees are percentage-based with a minimum "convenience fee" for smaller bills ranging from $2.50 to $2.69.
 Percentages range from 1.87% to 1.99% of the total tax bill depending on the vendor and the type of card used.

 You will also find debit card information for each listed vendor.
-Debit card transactions are charged a simple flat fee ranging from $2.25 to $3.95 for tax year 2016.
+Debit card transactions are charged a simple flat fee ranging from $2.00 to $3.95 for tax year 2017.
 If you have a large tax bill and the money in your account to cover it, a debit card may make more sense.
-Consider that at the lowest percentage rate of 1.87% on your tax bill, your tax bill would have to be approximately $211 for the fee to equal the highest possible debit charge of $3.95.
+Consider that at the lowest percentage rate of 1.87% on your tax bill, your bill would have to be approximately $211 for the fee to equal the highest possible debit charge of $3.95.

 - Cash Flow Problems – If you are short on cash to pay your tax bill before the due date, payment by debit card is not an option.
 Payment by credit card can spare you potentially stiff IRS penalties, fees, and accrued interest.